AlexB52/portfolio/source/blog/2021-01-14-testing-model-concerns.html.md

 ~~~
 {: data-target="code-highlighter.ruby"}

 Let's take a moment to appreciate how explicit this is.
-The test displays all the information to teach future devs on how `Reviewable` concern is used: how the role is granted and the simplest schema required for an ActiveRecord to acquire the role.
+The test displays all the information to teach future devs on how `Reviewable` concern is setup: how the role is granted and the simplest schema required for an ActiveRecord to acquire the role.
 To understand what `Reviewable` does, someone can open `'path/to/reviewable/shared/examples'` and eliminate all the noise from huge test files by only seeing the tests related to `Reviewable` behaviour.

 ## Why test concerns in isolation?

 Switching to an isolated table to test concerns ensure that concerns are decoupled from the first ActiveRecord class they've been introduced into, `Post` in this example.

-Failing to extract and test your concern in another class than the original active record class is not reusable.
+Failing to extract and test your concern in another class than the original ActiveRecord class is not reusable.
 It is also a smell that the role is not fully understood or is the wrong abstraction.

 Having the concern tested this way gives more confidence in reusing `Reviewable` with any ActiveRecord class that has a `reviewed_at:datetime` column in its table.